olejardamir/hackingbtc/chapter1/Readme.md

-*Let's gather our crayons and color in the “Certicom secp256k1” curve with these magical numbers!*
+*Let's gather our crayons and color in the “Certicom secp256k1” curve with magic!*

 ---